 I walk in the streets, alleys and squares,

-I still feel even a little of their souls.
+I still feel even a bit of their souls.

 Whites, blacks and yellows,